dabbu-knowledge-platform/cli/contributing.md

 ## Issues

 You can contribute to Dabbu CLI by reporting bugs, fixing bugs, adding features, and spreading the word!
-If you want to report a bug, create an issue by the clicking [here](https://github.com/dabbu-knowledge-platform/cli/issues/new/choose).
+If you want to report a bug, create an issue by clicking [here](https://github.com/dabbu-knowledge-platform/cli/issues/new/choose).
 While creating an issue, try to follow the Bug report or Feature request template.

 ## Pull requests

 This guide assumes you are familiar with Github and the command line.
 If not, [here](https://guides.github.com/activities/hello-world/) is a guide to get started with Github.
-If you are stuck on something, feel free to ask on [Github Discussions](https://github.com/dabbu-knowledge-platform/cli/discussions/categories/want-to-want-to-contribute).
+If you are stuck on something, feel free to ask on [Github Discussions](https://github.com/dabbu-knowledge-platform/cli/discussions/categories/want-to-contribute).

 ### Step 0: Environment